Balm Bench

 Cupuacu butter is a triglyceride-rich seed fat with a fatty acid profile built largely around stearic, oleic, arachidic, and palmitic acids.
 That mix gives it a creamy spread, moderate firmness at room temperature, and a melt profile that feels less brittle than many harder butters.

 It also contains unsaponifiables that affect color, odor, and how the butter behaves through heating and cooling.
 Like other semi-solid fats, its texture depends on crystal formation, so rough heat cycles can push it toward graininess.
-In use, its dense lipid film gives formulas a more occlusive, slower-evaporating finish.
+In use, it leaves a richer, more protective-feeling layer than a light oil.